project-chip/connectedhomeip/docs/guides/nrfconnect_examples_software_update.md

     -   If you have built the device firmware with `-DCONFIG_CHIP_LIB_SHELL=y` option, which enables Matter shell commands, run the following command on the device shell.
-The numeric arguments are Fabic Index, Provider Node Id and Provider Endpoint Id, respectively.
+The numeric arguments are Fabric Index, Provider Node Id and Provider Endpoint Id, respectively.

                $ matter ota query 1 1 0

-    -   Otherwise, use chip-tool to send Announce OTA Provider command to the device.
-Note that Provider Node Id and Provider Endpoint Id are sent in the last two arguments:
+    -   Otherwise, use chip-tool to send the Announce OTA Provider command to the device.
+The numeric arguments are Provider Node Id, Provider Vendor Id, Announcement Reason, Provider Endpoint Id, Requestor Node Id and Requestor Endpoint Id, respectively.

                $ ./out/chiptool/chip-tool otasoftwareupdaterequestor announce-ota-provider 1 0 0 0 2 0